| Troops

 dissolution of the Paddy Marketing Board (PMB) and the

+appointment of two liquidators.
 With the defeat of the motion, it was dropped from

 the next day’s Order Paper, i.e. April 6.
+However, four days later, the Parliamentary

 Secretariat issued an Addendum to the Order Paper

 listing the motion for a fresh debate and vote on May 9.
+Government had announced that the PA parliamentarians

 who were absent when the government lost its motion on